mohittahiliani/draft-tahiliani-tsvwg-fq-pie/draft-tahiliani-tsvwg-fq-pie.md

 ## ECN Support

 FQ-PIE MAY support ECN by marking ECN-Capable Transport (ECT) packets {{!RFC3168}} instead of dropping them, in accordance with the recommendations in Section 5.1 of {{!RFC8033}}.
-Both implementations, Linux and ns-3, comply with these recommendations at the time of writing this document.
+The Linux, FreeBSD and ns-3 implementations of FQ-PIE comply with these recommendations at the time of writing this document.

 # Scope of Experimentation

-The design of the FQ-PIE algorithm as described in this document has been a part of the Linux kernel since version 5.6 (released on March 29, 2020) and ns-3 network simulator since version ns-3.34 (released on July 14, 2021).
+The design of the FQ-PIE algorithm as described in this document has been a part of the Linux kernel since version 5.6 (released on March 29, 2020), FreeBSD since version 11.0-RELEASE (released on October 10, 2016), and the ns-3 network simulator since version 3.34 (released on July 14, 2021).
 The following aspects can be explored for further study and experimentation:

 - The scenarios similar to those summarized in Figure 4 of {{!RFC7928}} MAY be considered for an in-depth experimentation of FQ-PIE.